0xCyberLiTech/Apache2/Exemple_create_VirtualHost.md

         </Directory>

         # SSL Engine Switch:
-        # Enable/Disable SSL for this virtual host.
+        # Enable/Disable SSL for this nanortual host.
         SSLEngine on

         # A self-signed (snakeoil) certificate can be created by installing